donami/OOD-1415-markus-hederstrom/Assignments/Use_Cases.md

 **Use Case:** Send chat message
 **Actors:** Player, System
 **Description:** A player in a dungeon types “chat”.
 The system displays a list of chat messages sent between players in the same dungeon and notifies the other players that a new player has joined.
 The player enters a message and presses enter.
 The system receives the message and displays it to all the players in the room.
+**Preconditions:** 1.
+Player must be in a cave.
+2. Player must have internet connection
 **Concerned user stories:** 5, 7

 | Actor                                                               | System                                                                                |